perfecto25/rio_config/README.md

 this will translate a shell variable $DB_PASSWORD

-to pass a default fallback value if env variable isnt set, provide a default using the double colon
+to pass a default fallback value if env variable isnt set, provide a default using the double pipe OR symbol

     [database.credential]
-    password = @env DB_PASSWORD:abracadabra123
+    password = @env DB_PASSWORD || abracadabra123

-this will use "/opt/default" as the fallback value
+this will use "abracadabra123" as the fallback value

-### Raw String

-@raw - use raw input

-    [check:process:custom]
-    match = @raw /home/user/myprocess.*$